MITRECND/chopshop/README.md

 Processing multiple pcaps
 =========================
 All examples and use cases so far have only shown chopshop processing one pcap at a time.
-Chopshop has the capability to process multiple pcaps in a few ways.
+ChopShop has the capability to process multiple pcaps in a few ways.
 The easiest of which is to pipe their names into chopshop from the command
 line: